 The research will target two critical nodes of the waste management chain: collection and disposal systems.
 The first part will focus on waste collection by the waste workers and their operations.
 Improving segregation at this point is crucial to reducing the waste burden on the landfills and enabling the use of cleaner disposal technologies.
 The second part of the study will assess pathways for these disposal technologies to manage both legacy and future waste, preventing re-accumulation.

 EPIC India, in collaboration with TERI and partners from GMH, SRON, and others, will adopt a multi-pronged approach.
 At the collection stage, EPIC India will use economic tools to study waste workers incentives, operational inefficiencies, and potential interventions.
 Special emphasis will be placed on enabling the segregation of wet waste, a complex and currently under-managed waste stream, to unlock opportunities for composting and energy generation, both crucial for methane mitigation.
-At the disposal stage, EPIC India, along with its partners will conduct a detailed technical assessment of landfill clearing strategies alongside a complete cost-benefit analysis.
+At the disposal stage, EPIC India, along with its partners, will conduct a detailed technical assessment of landfill clearing strategies alongside a complete cost-benefit analysis.
 This will consider not just direct financial costs but also hidden environmental and social costs.
+The analysis will provide a nationally applicable framework for planning sustainable solutions for future disposal sites and upcoming cities.
 The outcome will be a set of policy scenarios outlining costs, benefits, trade-offs, and key enabling conditions.

 Expected Outcomes